tillbiskup/pymetacode/docs/roadmap.rst

   * Configuration: useful when newer versions of pymetacode change the structure of the configuration file.

-* CITATION.cff template?

-  * Would possibly need much more information in .package_config.yaml

 * Command for copying templates to user-specific/site-wide directory